Leona Maguire

 Leona Maguire (born 30 November 1994) is an Irish professional golfer.
-She held the record for the most weeks at the top of the World Amateur Golf Ranking, and in 2022 became the first – and, to date, only – Irish woman to win on the LPGA Tour.
-In 2024 she became the first Irish woman to win on the Ladies European Tour.
+She held the record for the most weeks at the top of the World Amateur Golf Ranking.
+She was the first Irish woman to win on the LPGA Tour and the first Irish woman to win on the Ladies European Tour.

-With a score of 61 in the final round of the 2021 Evian Championship, Maguire holds the record for the lowest-ever score in the final round of any major championship (men or women) and the joint lowest round in any round of a major.
-During the 2021 Solheim Cup, she broke the all-time rookie points record in either the Solheim Cup or the Ryder Cup with a total of 4.5.
-On 9 December 2024 she was inducted into the Women's Golf Coaches Association (WGCA) Players Hall of Fame, the first Irish golfer to be so honored.

-Personal life
+Early life

 Maguire is a native of County Cavan.
 At the age of 9, she gave up a promising swimming career to concentrate on golf.
 She is 15 minutes younger than her twin sister, Lisa Maguire, who was also a professional golfer and retired in 2019.